 Fine set of three scientific instruments, engraved for Johann Baptiste Homann in Nuremberg.

 Included are decorative illustrations of a celestial globe, terrestrial globe and armillary sphere, with an explanation in Latin.
+The world globe is turned to show Asia, with the west coast of Australia visible.
+The celestial globe shows Ursa Major, Cancer, the twins Castor and Pollux, Canis, and many other constellations.

 Johann Baptist Homann (1663-1724) was a mapmaker who founded the famous Homann Heirs publishing company.
 He lived his entire life in Bavaria, particularly in Nuremberg.
 Initially, Johann trained to become a priest before converting to Protestantism and working as a notary.